 - BA, Yale University, 1989

-Chris Drew joined the ISU Department of English as an Assistant Professor in 2014 after completing his PhD in English at the University of Wisconsin–Milwaukee.
+Chris Drew joined the ISU Department of English in 2014 after completing his PhD in English at the University of Wisconsin–Milwaukee.
 He also holds an MFA in creative writing from Oregon State University and an MA in teaching from Oakland City University.
-He has taught a variety of subjects within English, including teaching methods, creative writing, literature, and composition.
-His writing and research have appeared in The Journal of the Midwest Modern Language Association, Bellevue Literary Review, and Quarterly West.
-He is co-editor of the anthology Dispatches from the Front: Graduate Students on Creative Writing Pedagogy.
+He has taught a variety of subjects in the department, including teaching methods, creative writing, literature, composition, and grammar.
+He also supervises the department’s English Teaching major, as well as its dual credit and NCTE accreditation programs.
+His writing and research have appeared in English Leadership Quarterly, The Journal of Creative Writing Studies, Mad River Review, Floyd Shine, The Journal of the Midwest Modern Language Association, Bellevue Literary Review, and Quarterly West.
+He was named a 2017–18 NCTE/CEL Emerging Leaders Fellow, and he co-edited the anthology Dispatches from the Classroom: Graduate Students on Creative Writing Pedagogy.

 - PhD, University of Wisconsin--Milwaukee, 2014

 - MA, Oakland City University, 2000

 Office: Root Hall A265; Telephone: 812.237.3164; E-mail: firstname.lastname@example.org